 Goal 1: Service Deliver: Deploy and manage our resources effectively to provide a full spectrum of services to the community through people, equipment, and infrastructure.
-Objective 1D Timeframe: End of Fourth Quarter of 2022 Assigned: Deputy Fire Chief Chris Angermuller Objective Critical Tasks Performance Measurement Administratively evaluate and determine projected growth determinations through the Standards of Cover and response goals of NFPA 1710.
+Objective 1D Timeframe: End of Fourth Quarter of 2022 Assigned: Deputy Fire Chief Hendricks Objective Critical Tasks Performance Measurement Administratively evaluate and determine projected growth determinations through the Standards of Cover and response goals of NFPA 1710.
 Annually measure compliance with established benchmarks adopted within the Standards of Cover for emergency response.
 This had been accomplished through the utilization of the annual data reference guide that is published to the department and the community on the department's website.
 Work with the Communications Center and measure compliance within established NFPA 1710 alarm handling time of less than 90 seconds, 90% of the time with call answering time less than 10 seconds 90% of the time on an annual basis.
 Deputy Chief of Operations meets with the Communications Center supervisor on a monthly basis to evaluate call time performance.
+2023- With reduced administrative capacities, and administrative turnover at GJRCC, monthly meetings were paused.
+2024 - This has not been re-instated for 2024.
 Analyze the service delivery model and future apparatus deployment based upon the community needs through the Community Risk Assessment and Standards of Cover on an annual basis.
 This has been accomplished through the utilization of the departments established EMS plan and the annual data reference guide.
 Enhance current mutual and automatic aid agreements with surrounding fire service agencies and review on an annual basis.
 This is continuously reviewed and addressed by the Fire Chief on an annual basis.
 Evaluate on an annual basis the goal of meeting NFPA 1710 on scene time within 4 minutes with the goal of achieving it within five years.
 This is currently a work in progress and an evaluation is performed on an annual basis after a new station has been added to evaluate compliance.
 As an organization we have not achieved this goal during this review period.
+2024 - Construction of the eighth station will begin in 2024 with an opening in July 2025.
+A full evaluation of response time will be initiated at that time.